Quantum fluctuation on the worldsheet of probe string in BTZ black hole: Introduction

 Thus, the aim of this paper is to study the second-order normal fluctuation on a probe string whose two points end in the dual boundary of the BTZ black hole.
 As a first attempt, our goal is to build a possible connection between the complexity growth and correlation function.
 The purpose we consider the normal fluctuations on the probe string mainly consists of two aspects.
 On one hand, the probe string in BTZ black hole can be treated as a 2-dimensional quantum field theory in the curved space-time background, similar as the handling with holographic Brownian motion proposed in \cite{deBoer:2008gu,Atmaja:2010uu}.
 Then in this scenario, various fluctuation modes could be excited on the string's worldsheet due to Hawking radiation in the black hole environment \cite{Lawrence:1993sg}.
 Here for convenience, we shall fix the end points of the string onto the boundary and focus on the normal direction fluctuation of the string.
 This operation allows us to obtain the normal operator of those excited normal modes along the string, as we will show soon.
 On the other hand, this consideration allows us to work with the string field theory/boundary conformal field theory (SFT/BCFT) correspondence, stating that every classical field in worldsheet of the probe string can be described by a BCFT of an open string attached to the boundary \cite{Fuchs:2008cc, Taylor:2003gn, Rastelli:2005mz, Taylor:2006ye, Kiermaier:2008qu,Kudrna:2012re}.
+In particular, using the AdS/BCFT scenario in Horndeski gravity \cite{Santos:2021orr}, the authors of \cite{Santos:2024zoh} found that the corrections provided in the probe string worldsheet in a rotating BTZ black hole indeed contribute to the action growth.
 In this framework, we can treat the excited fields as a single object and construct the corresponding vertex operator on the boundary.
 This then further helps us to calculate the correlation function of the bulk fields in the Schr$\ddot o$dinger functional representation and extract the curved-dependent worldsheet excited field.

 The remaining of this paper is organized as follows.
 In Sec. \ref{sec2}, we briefly review the BTZ black hole and the action growth of probe string model.
 In Sec. \ref{sec3}, we consider second order normal fluctuation on the Nambu-Goto action of the probe string in the black hole and then we get the normal fluctuation operator.
 In Sec.\ref{sec4}, we explore the two-point correlation function of these excited modes and extract the field function on the worldsheet.
 We summarize our work in the last section.